-Taking Graduate Level Courses
+Enrolling in Graduate Level Courses

-Undergraduate students are allowed to take graduate level courses under specific circumstances.
+Undergraduate students are allowed to enroll in graduate level courses under specific circumstances.
 This option is only available to seniors whose GPA is 3.0 or better, their course load for that semester does not exceed 12 credit hours (including the graduate course), and they are within 9 credit hours of graduation.
 Careful consideration should be made before taking a graduate course and interested students should speak with the instructor of the class to obtain their approval.
 The Chair of the department can make exceptions to these requirements, but only on a case-by-case basis.
 The tuition for the graduate level course will be based on graduate tuition fees, not undergraduate fees.

 Anthropology Exit Exam and Survey